-University of Mobile may withhold the issuance of a transcript record of any current or prior student if the student has certain outstanding obligations to the University.
+University of Mobile may withhold the issuance of a transcript record (official or unofficial) of any current or prior student if the student has certain outstanding obligations to the University.
 These obligations may be financial or non-financial.
 Financial obligations include traffic fines, student loan accounts, tuition and fees, insufficient checks, unreturned library materials, or any other financial obligation owed by the student to the University.
 Please see financial information section for payment information.
 Non-financial obligations include the University requirements of a student imposed by published written policy or other written requirements.

 Students who have maintained high academic standing may be eligible for academic distinctions or honors.
 These honors include the President’s List; the Dean’s List; graduation with academic distinction; and awards presented at graduation.